 The Cadet Leadership Course (CLC), or operation WARRIOR FORGE, is the most important training event for an Army ROTC Cadet or National Guard Officer Candidate.
 This event is required for Army ROTC Cadets striving to earn their commission as Second Lieutenants in the United States Army, Army Reserve, and National Guard.
 Cadets attend Warrior Forge the summer of their junior and senior year.
 The 29-day camp, held at Fort Knox, KY, incorporates a wide range of subjects designed to develop and evaluate leadership ability.
 The challenges are rigorous and demanding, both mentally and physically.
 CLC tests intelligence, common sense, ingenuity and stamina.
 These challenges provide a new perspective on an individual’s ability to perform exacting tasks and to make difficult decisions in demanding situations.
 Find out more about the Cadet Leadership Course.

 CLC (previously LDAC) is the culminating training event for an Army ROTC Cadet.
-All Cadets go to CLC in the summer between their MS III (Freshmen) and MS IV (Sophomore) years.
+All Cadets go to CLC in the summer between their MS III (Junior) and MS IV (Senior) years.
 The 32-day camp incorporates a wide range of subjects designed to develop and evaluate leadership ability.
 The challenges are rigorous and demanding, both mentally and physically.
 They test intelligence, common sense, ingenuity, and stamina.
 These challenges provide a new perspective on a Cadet’s ability to perform exacting tasks and to make difficult decisions under demanding conditions.